gnolang/blog/posts/2024-05-21_the-gnome/README.md

 reflects the true spirit of our project.

-From the very beginning, the character of the "gnome" has been a source of inspiration for gno.land, representing the essence of our journey and values.
+From the very beginning, the character of the "gnome" has been a source of inspiration for gno.land, representing the essence of our journey and values going forward.
-In time, this character has not only inspired our project but has also become part of gno.land’s identity.
+Over time, this character has not only inspired our project but has also become part of gno.land’s identity.

-The black hole of the previous logo represented finality, inevitability, the ultimate end state, and was an interesting representation of something that cannot be seen; but it also had nothing to do with gnomes.
-Gnomes are warm and inviting in character, are the opposite of the cold and unemotional void of black holes, where all that is known is pulled in and ceases to exist.
+The black hole of the previous logo represented finality, inevitability, the ultimate end state, and was an interesting representation of something that cannot be seen; but it also arguably represented something like an unemotional void.
+In contrast, gnomes are warm and inviting in character, and so much more.

-_But why gnomes?_
+_So why gnomes?_

 In Greek, _gnomi_ means “the means of knowing; mind; intelligence; judgment”.
 _Gnomic poetry_ refers to a type of poetry involving short memorable maxims of